settai/thm/internal/README.md

 `admin:my2boys`

-when we login, we have the will credential as a private note
+when we login, we have william credential as a private note

 `william:arnold147`